Contraband (1980 film): Style

 Contraband was director Lucio Fulci's only crime film.
 The film is a poliziesco, Contraband also adopts the form of a splatter film that would be appearing in other Italian horror films of the era.

 Release

 Contraband was released on 8 August 1980 in Italy.
 The film grossed a total of 756,203,700 Italian lira on its domestic release.
 It was released as Luca the Smuggler and The Naples Connection on video in England.

-Home Media
+Home media

 A single for the film's theme song was released as a seven-inch single by Cinevox.
 The single is credited to Cricket and contains the songs "You Are Not the Same" and "New York Dash".
 On 27 July 2004, Contraband was released by Blue Underground in the United States on DVD.
+Contraband was released on Blu-ray by Cauldron Films on May 18, 2022.